ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/software_install/conda.md

 	conda create -n htstream-1.3.2 htstream

 Enter "y" when prompted.
-So this command is creating an environment called "htstream-1.3.2" and installing the "htstream" package into it.
+This command is creating an environment called "htstream-1.3.2" and installing the "htstream" package into it.
 By default, it installs the latest version.
 This might take a little while to run.

 <div class="output">(base) joshi@rafter-5:/share/workshop/prereq_workshop/joshi/software$ conda create -n htstream-1.3.2 htstream
 Collecting package metadata (current_repodata.json): done